zaxos/tomcat-ansible-role/README.md

   * `tomcat_jvm_memory_percentage_xms`: 15
   * `tomcat_jvm_memory_percentage_xmx`: 55
 - `tomcat_allow_manager_access_only_from_localhost`: False
 If set to "True", tomcat manager app will be accessible only from localhost for security reasons.
-This behavior is default only in Tomcat 8.5.
+(This behavior is default for Tomcat 8.5 and 9.0)
 - `tomcat_allow_host_manager_access_only_from_localhost`: False
 If set to "True", tomcat host manager app will be accessible only from localhost for security reasons.
-This behavior is default only in Tomcat 8.5.
+(This behavior is default for Tomcat 8.5 and 9.0)
 - `tomcat_users`: List of tomcat users to be created.
 See example for the expected format.
 - `tomcat_debug_mode`: False
 Change it to "True" in order to configure tomcat to allow remote debugging.
 Default debug port is set to tcp/8000 (you can change it through the corresponding variable).

+File permissions:
+- `tomcat_permissions_production`: False
+For production installation, set this variable to "True" for more strict security.
+For development or low-security/more-ease installation, set this variable to "False".
+Default is "False".
+  * If set to "True", all tomcat files are owned by root with group tomcat.
+Owner has read/write privileges, group only has read and world has no permissions.
+The exceptions are the logs, temp and work directory that are owned by the tomcat user rather than root.
+  * If set to "False", all tomcat files are owned by tomcat with group tomcat.
+Owner and group has read/write privileges and world only has read permissions.
+- `tomcat_webapps_auto_deployment`: True
+For better security, auto-deployment should be disabled and web applications should be deployed as exploded directories.
+If auto-deployment is disabled, set this to "False".
+This variable makes sense only for production installation (if tomcat_permissions_production is "True").
+Default is "True".
+  * If set to "True", webapps subdirectory is owned by tomcat with group tomcat.
+  * If set to "False", webapps subdirectory is owned by root with group tomcat.
+- `tomcat_permissions_ensure_on_every_run`: True
+If set to "True", file permissions are ensured on every playbook run.
+Default is "True".

 Tomcat ports:
 - `tomcat_port_connector`: 8080